May 15, 2014

 Flickr is a place to archive and catalogue photos.
 Businesses using the site should invest time in adding descriptions, captions and keywords so that their images are more easily found and increasingly shared.
 They also should add a watermark to their images to keep their brands at the forefront of viewers’ eyes.

 1. Use Flickr for visual storytelling.
 Facebook may be emphasizing visual media, but if you truly want to tell a visual story, Flickr is the place to do it.
-You can present your story in its full glory, not in the reduced resolution version that Facebook offers.
 Even Google+ pales in comparison to Flickr.
 While you can upload full-resolution photos to Google+, they count toward the space available with your Google account.

 2. Make your photos easy to find.
 If you want your story found, catalogue your photos intelligently.
 Use tags and relevant keywords so that your images will appear in search queries.
 Sets let you group photos by subject area or events.